cpyang123/house-price-pred/README.md

-# house-price-pred
+# House Price Predictions
-Short example EDA and Modeling notebook using Kaggle data
+This repository contains a short example notebook used to perform EDA and a simple tree model with XGBoost.